-I have never been married, and I don’t see why I need to get all worked up about another person’s proclivities toward a legally binding union.
+I’ve never been married and I don’t see why I need to get all worked up about another person’s proclivities toward a legally binding union.

-I personally don’t care if someone wants to marry the family goat, although I am firmly for animal rights, and I would want to know the goat was happy with YOUR choice, before I approved a union of this sort.
+I personally don’t care if someone wants to marry the family goat, although I am firmly for animal rights and I’d want to know the goat was happy with YOUR choice before I approved a union of this sort.
 Plus, he’s the family goat, so it would be incestuous.

 I don’t know why a goat would lower itself enough to marry a human, but each to his own.
-I also do not know what benefits are conferred by getting married.
+I also don’t know what benefits are conferred by getting married.
 There must be some and I must remember to ask a same sex couple when I get the chance.

 3) My educated acquaintances want to give everyone citizenship.
 I, however, am soft on immigration.

 I don’t like all the people who are already here, although that may be because I keep watching video film clip shows of stupid people, or catching glimpses of reality shows where strange looking people keep towing away cars.

 I see no reason to let more weirdos into this country.
 Castro sent us a bunch of Cubans once, and right away incestuous relations with sisters increased in Miami.
 Also, I hate traffic and I fail to see why anyone would be in favor of more.